C4-Free Subgraphs of the Hypercubes Q6, Q7, and Q8: Odd Squares, Fully Frustrated Models, and Computational Structure: Abstract

 We establish new lower bounds $\ex(Q_7,C_4)\ge304$ and $\ex(Q_8,C_4)\ge680$ for the maximum number of edges in a $C_4$-free subgraph of the 7- and 8-dimensional hypercubes, and give a modern computational reproduction of $\ex(Q_6,C_4)=132$.
 All bounds are witnessed by explicit constructions certified by exhaustive enumeration of all four-cycles (240 for $Q_6$, 672 for $Q_7$, 1\,792 for $Q_8$).

-For $Q_7$ we identify $19\,866$ distinct $C_4$-free subgraphs on 304 edges and classify them into exactly 20 structural types via their \emph{dimension profiles}.
-All solutions share a rigid structural core: degree sequence $\{4^{32},5^{96}\}$, spectral radius $\lambda_1\approx4.787$, and local maximality.
+For $Q_7$ we identify $19\,866$ distinct $C_4$-free subgraphs on 304 edges; their \emph{dimension profiles} fall into exactly 20 types.
+All $19\,866$ solutions share a rigid structural core: degree sequence $\{4^{32},5^{96}\}$, spectral radius $\lambda_1\approx4.787$, and local maximality.
 Pairwise Hamming distances range from 36 to 260.
+Whether these solutions exhaust all 304-edge $C_4$-free subgraphs of $Q_7$ remains open.

-For $Q_8$ we analyse the 680-edge construction and the 681-edge barrier: every non-edge of the solution creates at least one $C_4$, and 1\,076 independent searches at 681 edges never achieved zero violations.
+For $Q_8$ we analyse the local structure of the 680-edge construction: every non-edge of the construction creates at least one $C_4$, and 1\,076 independent searches at 681 edges did not achieve zero violations.
+These observations constitute computational evidence, not a proof, of the conjectured equality $\ex(Q_8,C_4)=680$.

 The constructions are found by a two-phase simulated annealing algorithm with Aut$(Q_n)$-based diversification, described in full detail.
 For $Q_6$ we additionally provide an ILP-based proof that $\ex(Q_6,C_4)\le132$, reproducing the exact value computationally.